kamilakhtar015/CaliHousing-PricePred/README.md

 ## 📌 Project Overview

-This project aims to predict the median house value for California districts, given a number of features describing those districts.
+This project aims to predict the median house value for California districts, given several features describing those districts.

 The ML workflow includes: